arrenree/KDB/README.md

 08:30:00| a |	1.5 |	200	|1
 09:59:00| b |	1.9 |	300	|9

-/ from trade table, look through each sym, then time (less than or equal to) / from t, first row = a. lookup a in q, but no time less than or equal to 7:00am. so bid = null / from t, 2nd row = a. lookup a in q, found 8:00am <= 8:30, so pull in bid = 1 / from t, 3rd row = b. lookup bi n q, found 9:00am <=9:59, so bid = 9
+/ from t, look through each sym, then time (less than or equal to) / from t, first row = a. lookup a in q, but no time less than or equal to 7:00am. so bid = null / from t, 2nd row = a. lookup a in q, found 8:00am <= 8:30, so pull in bid = 1 / from t, 3rd row = b. lookup bi n q, found 9:00am <=9:59, so bid = 9